-On March 15, 2010, the Federal Home Loan Bank of San Francisco filed two complaints against the Company and other defendants in the Superior Court of the State of California.
-These actions are styled Federal Home Loan Bank of San Francisco v.
-Credit Suisse Securities (USA) LLC, et al., and Federal Home Loan Bank of San Francisco v.
-Deutsche Bank Securities Inc. et al., respectively.
-Amended complaints filed on June 10, 2010 allege that defendants made untrue statements and material omissions in connection with the sale to plaintiff of a number of mortgage pass-through certificates backed by securitization trusts containing residential mortgage loans.
-The amount of certificates allegedly sold to plaintiff by the Company in these cases was approximately \$704 and \$276, respectively.
-The complaints raise claims under both the federal securities laws and California law and seek, among other things, to rescind the plaintiff's purchase of such certificates.
-On July 29, 2011 and September 8, 2011, the court presiding over both actions sustained defendants' demurrers with respect to claims brought under the Securities Act of 1933, as amended, and overruled defendants' demurrers with respect to all other claims.
-At June 25, 2013, the current unpaid balance of the mortgage pass-through certificates at issue in these cases was approximately \$345, and the certificates had incurred actual losses of approximately \$2.8.
-Based on currently available information, the Company believes it could incur a loss for this action up to the difference between the \$345 unpaid balance of these certificates (plus any losses incurred) and their fair market value at the time of a judgment against the Company, plus pre- and post-judgment interest, fees and costs.
+On December 23, 2009, the Federal Home Loan Bank of Seattle filed a complaint against the Company and another defendant in the Superior Court of the State of Washington, styled Federal Home Loan Bank of Seattle v.
+Morgan Stanley & Co.
+Inc., et al. The amended complaint, filed on September 28, 2010, alleges that defendants made untrue statements and material omissions in the sale to plaintiff of certain mortgage pass-through certificates backed by securitization trusts containing residential mortgage loans.

+The total amount of certificates allegedly sold to plaintiff by the Company was approximately \$233.
+The complaint raises claims under the Washington State Securities Act and seeks, among other things, to rescind the plaintiff's purchase of such certificates.
+On October 18, 2010, defendants filed a motion to dismiss the action.
+By orders dated June 23, 2011 and July 18, 2011, the court denied defendants' omnibus motion to dismiss plaintiff's amended complaint and on August 15, 2011, the court denied the Company's individual motion to dismiss the amended complaint.
+On March 7, 2013, the court granted defendants' motion to strike plaintiff's demand for a jury trial.
+On May 22, 2015, the defendants filed joint motions for partial summary judgment on certain common issues, and the Company filed a motion to exclude and for individual summary judgment on July 10, 2015.
+At June 25, 2015, the current unpaid balance of the mortgage pass-through certificates at issue in this action was approximately \$49, and the certificates had not yet incurred actual losses.
+Based on currently available information, the Company believes it could incur a loss in this action up to the difference between the \$49 unpaid balance of these certificates (plus any losses incurred) and their fair market value at the time of a judgment against the Company, plus pre- and post-judgment interest, fees and costs.
 The Company may be entitled to be indemnified for some of these losses and to an offset for interest received by the plaintiff prior to a judgment.